DilanCF/ENEE447-notes/lecture notes/Lecture10.md

 *End of chapter 9*

-### Chapter 10: Multiprocessor, Multicore, and Real-Time Scheduling
+### Chapter 10a: Multiprocessor and Multicore Scheduling

 In the first half, we will be looking at multiprocessor